Welcome to Prague

 Students are typically assigned to apartments according to their housing preference form.
 Apartment configurations vary but can include mix-gender and same-gender setups.
 The form also includes questions to help accommodate the needs of gender diverse students.

-Rooms are typically shared, but a single room in a shared apartment, with a private shower or toilet, may be available for students with documented need if requested in advance.
+Rooms are typically shared, but a single room in a shared apartment, may be available for students with documented need if requested in advance (depending upon availability).

 Around Prague

+Not only is Prague considered very walkable, when paired with the robust public transport system, you can easily access most of the city.
 Most public transportation in Prague has a system in place for wheelchair accessibility, and train stations typically have elevators.
+According to wheelchairtravel.org, Prague is a moderately wheelchair accessible city.
 Barrier-free vehicles and dedicated areas are marked with a pictogram.
 Students with mobility issues may find navigating the streets of Prague 1 to be a little difficult due to cobblestones.
 Orientation elements like tactile paving and acoustic beacons are often found around the city.

 Health & Diet